Porteus Kiosk PXE Server

 My server is up and running and has all required services active - what next?

 a) Please boot the kiosk installation ISO and make sure that 'PXE client' component is enabled in the Kiosk Wizard.
 Set other features to match the client PCs specification (please remember that the kiosk will run on the clients and not the server).
-On the installation page in the wizard press the 'Exit' button and upload your PXE enabled ISO to some online storage as presented in linked video: link
+On the installation page in the wizard press the 'Exit' button and upload your PXE enabled ISO to some online storage as presented in this video: link

 b) Unpack the ISO to a folder on the server and edit /boot/pxelinux.cfg/default to update 'http_server=' parameter as in this example: http_server=192.168.1.34:8090